everurstruly/everurstruly/README.md

 - Pursuing a B. Tech. degree in Project Management at FUTA, Ondo, Nigeria.
 - Expanding knowledge in Entrepreneurship, IOT and Blockchain technology.

+### 🎭 Ice Breaker
+Would you rather, have all your code documented but messy, or perfectly structured but without a single comment?
+Hi!
+Frens call me LØGIC

 <!--
 ### 🎭 Ice Breakers
 * **Would you rather...**